yudai/cf_nise_installer/README.md

 # Stop `all` processes
 sudo /var/vcap/bosh/bin/monit stop all
 ```

-### With Vagrant
+Confirm all the processes shown by `monit summary` indicate `running`.
+It takes a few minutes to initialize all processes.

+### Update Existing Devobox

+You can update your existing devbox with the latest cf-release resources by executing `local_install.sh` script downloaded by the `bootstrap.sh` script.

+## Build Devbox with Vagrant

-You can create a devbox vagrant VM with [nise-bosh-vagrant](https://github.com/BrianMMcClain/nise-bosh-vagrant).
+You can create a devbox VM quickly with Vagrant and [nise-bosh-vagrant](https://github.com/BrianMMcClain/nise-bosh-vagrant).

 #### Requirements